sayantanHack/Security-Stuffs/CSRF.md

 # CROSS SITE REQUEST FORGERY (CSRF)

-Is an attack which forces an end user to execute unwanted actions on a web application in which he/she is currently authenticated.
+It is an attack which forces an end user to execute unwanted actions on a web application in which he/she is currently authenticated.
 With littlr help of social engineering (like sending a link via email or chat), an attacker may force the users of a web application to execute actions of the attacker's choosing.A successful CSRF exploit can compromise end user data and operation, when it targets a normal user.
 If targeted end user is the administrator account, a CSRF